andras-tim/sarw/README.md

 #### Configuration

-Set placement of monitors by output in ``OUTPUT_POSITIONS`` variable.
+Set placement of monitors by output in ``MONITOR_POSITIONS`` variable.
 The not specified monitors will use the *common* wallpaper.